patbec/homeserver-startpage/README.md

 The website uses **absolute paths** for the image files, so the root directory `liveServer.settings.root` must be set to `src`.

+### Workflow

 Under `.github/workflow` there is a `pages.yml` file, this is a customized version of the [original GitHub Pages](https://github.com/marketplace/actions/deploy-to-github-pages) workflow file to automatically deploy a web page.
 Compared to the default file, it only uploads the `src` folder, other contents like the docs folder etc. are ignored.

+### Security

 When you fork this page, modify the `.well-known/security.txt` file.
 This file contains information for contacting researchers according to the standard [RFC9116](https://www.rfc-editor.org/rfc/rfc9116).

 With [this page](https://securitytxt.org/) you can create your own `security.txt` according to the current standard.

+### Button

+Using the button `Open Console` to open an **SSH connection** from the browser works out-of-box on Linux and macOS.
+For Windows, a registry entry is required, e.g. pointing to the Windows terminal.
+This button is hidden on small screens.

+The shell handler looks like this: `ssh://console.thinkbox.center`

+> Because no username is defined in the url, your current one will be used.

+### Modifications

+After forking, changes should be made in the following places:

+* File `index.html`
+  * Page title
+  * Meta Tags url, author and description
+  * Services and urls
+* File `security.txt` _(See previous point)_
+* File `mask-main.svg` _(If you want to replace the cat asset with another one)_

+> Maybe I will create a Jinja2 template for Ansible at some point.
+Or support variables in the GitHub pipeline.

 ## Icons